 - Demonstrated success building metabolic models that have been experimentally validated

-- Prior experience with multiple of the following: NET analysis, flux balance analysis, genome scale models, principle component analysis, partial least squares regression, scripting, metabolic network reconstruction and simulation
+- Prior experience with several of the following: NET analysis, flux balance analysis, genome scale models, principle component analysis, partial least squares regression, scripting, metabolic network reconstruction, and simulation

-- Experience integrating heterogeneous datasets include NGS data and mass spec data into models strongly preferred
+- Experience integrating heterogeneous datasets including NGS data and mass spec data into models strongly preferred